 So apart from being well prepared for the small differences between a video consultation and a face-to-face one, it is also important to make a careful choice of platform for the service you will be offering.
-There are already a range of them available on the market.
+There is already a range of them available on the market.
 Depending on your specialty you will decide whether to go for a simpler or a more complex one.

 Are telehealth services the future?

 All major countries have implemented or are implementing some kind of telehealth system for their citizens.
 Private healthcare is doing the same.
 And the results are already showing that both patients and mobile doctors are appreciating the benefits.
-Video medical consultations are safe, convenient and thanks to new technologies, much more efficient.
+Video medical consultations are safe, convenient, and thanks to new technologies, much more efficient.

 The question is – are they in your future?